Training· 10 min read

 The important insight: once your sport-specific anchor is set, TSS is sport-agnostic.
 A 70-TSS run and a 70-TSS ride impose a comparable physiological load.
 That's what makes it powerful for triathletes.

 What do weekly TSS numbers mean?
+(Weekly TSS chart by level)

 What is the Performance Management Chart?
+(CTL, ATL, TSB explained)

 TSS becomes genuinely powerful when you track it over time in a Performance Management Chart (PMC).
 The PMC plots three derived numbers, all in TSS units, calculated as exponentially weighted averages of your daily TSS history.
+Together, they tell you where you are in the fitness-fatigue-freshness triangle at any moment.

 How do you use TSS to plan a training week?